YangSen-qn/objc-doh/README.md

-support dns over http and relover one host by send udp packet
+support dns over http and relove one host by send udp packet